Stuart Forster discusses travelling with Cornerstone shaving products.

 Here’s a picture of one of the sharks that I photographed from the boardwalk by one of the restaurants at the Bandos Maldives.
 They are not aggressive and many divers head to the PADI-accredited Dive Bandos in order to get a chance to be in the water next to the sharks.

 For more information about razors and shaving products visit the Cornerstone website.
-Cornerstone delivers their products to homes around the United Kingdom.
+Cornerstone delivers its products to homes around the United Kingdom.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.